Middle School Remote Learning from FoolProof

-FoolProof's high school curriculum is used in almost 7,000 high schools, representing over 15% of all high schools nationwide.
+FoolProof's remote high school curriculum is already used in over 8,000 schools.

 Students made 43.5 million pages views in the 2018-19 school year.

 Out-of-school children are now faced with building decision-making habits that will impact the quality of their lives.

 Marketers are hard at work trying to shape many of those habits.